ryu878/pybingx/README.md

 - If both `start_time` and `end_time` are not sent, the API returns the latest data within the `limit`.
 - The returned list is sorted by time from smallest to largest.
 - If the amount of data between `start_time` and `end_time` exceeds the `limit`, the API returns the data from `start_time` up to the `limit`.

+### `get_klines(symbol: str, interval: str, limit: int, start_time: int)`
+Fetch historical klines (candlestick data) for a specific trading pair.

+    symbol: The trading pair symbol (e.g., "BTC-USDT").

+    interval: The interval of the klines (e.g., "1h", "4h", "1d").

+    limit: The maximum number of klines to retrieve (default is 1000).

+    start_time: The start time for the klines in milliseconds (optional).

 ## Contributing